Visiting the PICU

 Food and Drinks in Patient's Room

-If the patient is able to eat in their room, parents can eat in the room, too.
-If patients are unable to eat in the room, family members are asked to eat in the PICU/PCCC family waiting room.
-A small plastic bin is provided to store dry foods only in the patient’s room.
-Items may be refrigerated; please see your nurse for stickers with your child’s name to label and date your items before putting them in the refrigerator.
+In the PICU/PCCC private rooms, if the patient is able to eat in their room, parents can eat in the room, too.
+If the patient is in one of the PCCC bay beds, family members are to eat in the PICU/PCCC family waiting room.
+If patients are unable to eat or drink in the room, family members are asked to eat in the PICU/PCCC family waiting room as we would like to discourage having patients see or smell food while unable to eat.
+Items may be refrigerated; please see your nurse for stickers with your child's name to label and date your items before putting them in the refrigerator.
+You are welcome to have covered drinks in your child's room.

 For safety reasons, latex balloons are not permitted in the hospital.
 Mylar balloons may be taped to the outside of the patient’s door.
 Staff need to be able to access your child in the event of an emergency, so balloons are never allowed in patient rooms.